-The southpaw fighting stance (for left-handed)
+The southpaw fighting stance (for left-handed fighter)

-Why a good boxing stance is important?
+Why a good basic stance is important?

 It cannot be overemphasized how important it is to have a good stance.
 A good stance will help you attack and defend with balance.
 An athlete should not lose his or her balance while throwing a punch.
 If one is off balance, one is more likely to get hit by an opponent.